XML Programming «Prev Next»

 2. Entities: In XML you can define entities to make authoring easier, or to reference the content of external documents.
 Entities are also useful when you create a Document Type Definition (DTD) and want to reduce its apparent complexity to keep it readable by humans.

-5. Metalanguage: metalanguage is language or symbols used when language itself is being discussed or examined.
+5. Metalanguage: A metalanguage is a language or set of symbols used when language itself is being discussed or examined.

-7. Pervasive computing: Pervasive computing (ubicomp, or sometimes ubiqcomp) integrates computation into the environment, rather than having computers which are distinct objects.
-Other terms for ubiquitous computing are pervasive computing, calm technology, and things that think.
+6. Pervasive computing: Pervasive computing integrates computation into the environment, rather than having computers which are distinct objects.
+Other terms for this concept include ubiquitous computing and calm technology.

-13. Well-formedness: In XML, the phrase well-formed document is often used to describe a text that follows all the syntactic rules labelled as well-formedness rules in the XML specification: strictly speaking the phrase is tautological, since a text that does not follow these rules is not an XML document.
+9. Well-formedness: In XML, a well-formed document is one that follows all the syntactic rules labelled as well-formedness rules in the XML specification.
+A text that does not follow these rules is not considered a valid XML document.

 XML - Quiz